Ilmare-python/irc-link-history/Roadmap.md

 * Software tests
 * Continous deployment
 * Option to set cookie to only get new links since last time.
-* Read the live database from bot
+* Read the live database from bot (need migration of bot)
 * Connect to the database read-only
 * [Types](https://fastapi.tiangolo.com/python-types/) and
 [Python Data Classes](https://realpython.com/python-data-classes/)